Steve Mould

-Steve Mould (born 5 October 1978) is a British educational YouTuber, author, and science presenter who is most notable for making science-related educational videos on his YouTube channel.
+Steve Mould (born 5 October 1978) is a British educational author, and science presenter who is most notable for making science-related educational videos on his YouTube channel.
+He is known for his series of videos on the chain fountain phenomenon, sometimes known as the "Mould effect".

 Early life

 Mould was born on 5 October 1978 in Gateshead, United Kingdom.
 He went to St Thomas More Catholic School, Blaydon, before going on to study physics at St Hugh's College, Oxford.

 Career

 In 2014, Mould co-hosted ITV's I Never Knew That About Britain alongside Paul Martin and Suzannah Lipscomb.
 He has also appeared as a science expert on The Alan Titchmarsh Show, The One Show, and Blue Peter.